TagoreNand/docintel-ai-platform/README.md

 ## Why this project stands out

-This is not a toy “upload PDF and chat” demo.
-It includes:

 - **Document ingestion and parsing** for TXT, MD, JSON, CSV, and PDF
 - **Hybrid document classification** (rule-weighted ML-friendly architecture)